 At that point, God threw a couple of surprises into the picture.
-In fact, the incredible victory recorded in Judges 7 involved two intriguing surprises.
 We saw the first last time, and we'll see the second today.
 Let's retrace our steps and reexamine surprise #1 for a few moments, and then we'll look at the second.